o3de/o3de.org/content/docs/user-guide/programming/gems/code-gems.md

 ## Building a Gem

-After a Gem is registered to an engine, project, or the global `o3de_manifest.json`, you can build the gem using the command line.
+After a Gem is registered to an engine, project, or the global `o3de_manifest.json`, you can build the gem using the same command line tool that you use to [build the engine and projects](/docs/user-guide/build/).
 Gems that have been added to a project will be built automatically when the project builds.
 While developing a Gem, however, you may want to build it individually to avoid rebuilding the entire project.

 In the directory that is appropriate for your [engine installation](/docs/welcome-guide/setup/setup-from-github/building-windows/#build-the-engine), use the `cmake --build` command and specify the build solution and configuration.
 Use the `--target` flag to specify the Gem modules that you want to build, `<Gem Name>` for the main Gem module or `<Gem Name>.Editor` for Editor modules.